4207 Bell Engineering Center

 Mr. Burnett is the Senior Vice President of IT at Dillard's.
 He has been with the company for more than 30 years.
 Prior to Dillard's, Mr. Burnett was employed with IBM.
 In addition to his professional activities he is also involved in many civic activities including serving on the University of Arizona Business School Board of Advisors and he is the current President of the Blue Key Leadership Society.
 Mr. Burnett is a 1968 BSIE graduate of the University of Arkansas and is an avid golfer.

-Mr. Grimsley is a twenty-year employee of the Whirlpool Corporation.
-During this time he has occupied various engineering and management positions in manufacturing and product development.
+Mr. Grimsley is a Project Leader at Goodman Manufacturing in Houston, Texas.
+He was previously with the Whirlpool Corporation for more than twenty years in various engineering and management positions in manufacturing and product development.
 Prior to his Whirlpool experience, Mr. Grimsley spent eight years with General Electric.
 He completed his BSIE in 1982 at the University of Arkansas and his MSIE at the University of Illinois in 1987.
-A licensed Professional Engineer, Mr. Grimsley is serving as President for the Arkansas Academy of Industrial Engineering for the 2012-2013 term.
+A licensed Professional Engineer, Mr. Grimsley served as President for the Arkansas Academy of Industrial Engineering for the 2012-2013 term.

 Mr. Hlutkowsky is the Founder and Principal at The Hlutkowsky Group, a consultancy that specializes in Business Process, Technology & Automation, and Enterprise Transformation.
 He has more than 27 years of experience in the transportation industry, mostly focused on applying technology to improve operations.
 Roman is a former officer of FedEx Ground.
 A native of Pittsburgh, Pa., Roman earned his BSIE from the University of Pittsburgh in 1980 and his MSIE in 1983.
 He was recognized as the Outstanding IE Alumnus by the University of Pittsburgh in 2003.